-The final chapter in the Hannibal Lecter series takes us to Hannibal’s childhood in Hannibal Rising.
+The final chapter in the Hannibal Lecter series by Thomas Harris takes us to Hannibal’s childhood in Hannibal Rising.
 To understand what made Lecter turn into the master he is today, we have to see things from his eyes and how God had forsaken him.
 Find out why you should read the last book in the Hannibal series!

 Hannibal Rising: Summary

 As a child, Hannibal was always eager to learn.
 His father Count Lecter was so impressed that he hired a tutor for him at the age of six.
 Another big event that happens at the age of six is the birth of his sister Mischa.
 Hannibal didn’t like her at first but came to love her in a few short years.
 In 1941, everything changed as World War Two found the Lecter family in Lithuania.